krakow10/colvec/colvec/README.md

 [![Latest version](https://img.shields.io/crates/v/colvec.svg)](https://crates.io/crates/colvec)
 ![License](https://img.shields.io/crates/l/colvec.svg)

 `colvec` provides a derive macro which generates a Vec-like data structure.
 Compared to `Vec<Example>`, `ExampleColVec` has a transposed row / column layout.
 This means you can take a slice across an entire column of a single struct field.
-ColVec has the same struct size (`size_of::<Vec<T>>()` = 24 bytes) and growth factor (2) as Vec, and uses a single contiguous allocation.
+ColVec has the same struct size (24 bytes) and growth factor (2) as Vec, and uses a single contiguous allocation.

 #### Tradeoffs
 - ColVec can be smaller than Vec<Struct> when the Struct has padding, since no padding is needed in the transposed layout [^1].